mongodb/docs/source/administration/replica-sets.rst

-:program:`mongod` instance, specifying the name of the replica set (i.e. "setname" or ``replSet``) on the command line with the :option:`--replSet <mongod --replSet>` option or in the configuration with the :mongodb:setting:`replSet`.
+:program:`mongod` instance, specifying the name of the replica set (i.e. "setname" or ``replSet``) on the command line with the :option:`--replSet <mongod --replSet>` option or in the configuration with the :setting:`replSet`.
 Take note of the host name and port information for the new :program:`mongod` instance.

 Then, log in to the current primary using the :program:`mongo`